-Primarily used for leveling, grading, backfilling, or spreading materials like gravel or soil, box blades typically attach to the back of tractors and provide operators with a versatile implement that can be used for many applications.
+Box blades for tractors are primarily used for leveling, grading, backfilling, or spreading materials like gravel or soil.
+They typically attach to the back of tractors and provide operators with a versatile implement that can be used for many applications.

-A box blade looks like a 3-sided metal box and includes front and rear scraping blades that are located on the bottom of the rear panel.
-Box blades use scarifiers (angled metal teeth) to dig into the ground and break up the dirt or soil so it can be shaped to match the operator’s preference.
+A box blade for a tractor looks like a 3-sided metal box and includes front and rear scraping blades that are located on the bottom of the rear panel.
+Box blades for tractors use scarifiers (angled metal teeth) to dig into the ground and break up the dirt or soil so it can be shaped to match the operator’s preference.

 Now that we have a better understanding of what a box blade is, let’s take a look at how it’s used (Remember, working with a box blade takes practice and it may take a few uses before you start becoming fully comfortable with operating).